 Legend: Annual cumulative number of companies with approved targets and commitments between 2015 – 2021.

 To conclude on the 2021 year progress, we can notice that companies are cutting emissions, but better reporting is needed.
 Emissions disclosure is currently a voluntary option within SBTi.

 As a result, most companies do not disclose sufficientclimate data.
 In addition, emissions reporting practices significantly differ among companies, some use established tools like CDP, and others communicate through press releases or sustainability reports.

 There is also a lack of information on progress data.
 In 2021, the number of companies that didn’t report progress data was significantly higher than the previous year.

-Finally, transparent emissions reporting is challenged by the lack of a standardized calculation methodology.
+Transparent emissions reporting is challenged by the lack of a standardized calculation methodology.
 Companies often rely on estimates, especially for scope 3, which does not fully and transparently reflect the progress made.
-To remedy this situation, SBTi is developing a measurement, reporting, and verification (MRV) framework that will provide a standardized mechanism that enables better reporting data quality and transparency.
+To remedy this situation, SBTi is developing a measurement, reporting, and verification (MRV) framework that will provide a standardized mechanism that enables better reporting data quality and transparency1.

 Updates in 2023